 15. SickWeather

 Sickweather is an app that analyzes data to predict and forecast population health.
 The app claims to accurately predict illness outbreaks 91% of the time and two weeks before the CDC on average.
-This sample pitch deck shows how important trust and credibility are – especially when your clients are some of the most respected brands in the world.
+Sickweather’s sample pitch deck explains the importance of trust and credibility.
+These factors are especially critical when your clients are some of the most respected brands in the world.

 Sidenote: Sickweather became even more relevant after the pandemic.
-In April 2020, the company launched a COVID-19 scoring feature, becoming a leading predictor of which cities would experience coronavirus outbreaks.
+In April 2020, the company launched a COVID-19 scoring feature, becoming a leading predictor of which cities would experience COVID outbreaks.

 Sickweather’s Pitch Deck Takeaway

 The first thing that caught our attention was the addition of a video on one of the slides.
-Short videos can work well during a live pitch, and longer videos can help enhance pitches sent via email to potential investors.
+Shorter videos work well during a live pitch, while long videos can help enhance the deck during the introduction stage.

 Early in the deck, Sickweather lists previous and existing clients.
 The mentioned brands are well-known and credible, immediately giving the startup a high level of authority.
-Furthermore, the team used visual graphs to showcase impressive monthly recurring revenue growth, supporting its argument for rapidly rising projections and forecasts.
+Furthermore, the team used visual graphs to showcase impressive monthly recurring revenue growth.

 Lifetime Capital Raise